PeterDrake/cs383/assignments/fractions.md

 * Modify `__eq__` so that `Fraction(6, 3) == 2` and vice versa.
 In other words, make it so that you can compare your fractions with regular Python numbers.

 # What to Hand in
-Hand in your file `fraction.py`, containing your definition of the class Fraction.
-Be sure to include the full names of everyone who worked on the project in a comment at the top of the file.
+Hand in your file `fraction.py`, containing your definition of the class `Fraction`.

+**Be sure to include the full names of everyone who worked on the project in a comment at the top of the file.
+Along with each person's name, include the random number that they were given as feedback on the logarithms assignment.** (This is a test to make sure the feedback is getting through.)